Welcome to the Putnam County Assessor's Office Web Site!

 Eugene Smith, Chairman

 This office is open to the public from 8:00 AM until 5:00 PM, Monday through Friday.

 The goal of the Putnam County Assessor's Office is to provide the people of Putnam County with a web site that is easy to use.
 You can search our site for a wealth of information on any property in Putnam County.

-The information contained herein reflects the values established in the 2013 Approved Tax Digest. *Please note that the Assessor's Office establishes values only.
+The information contained herein reflects the values established in the 2014 Preliminary Values. *Please note that the Assessor's Office establishes values only.
 The Putnam County Tax Commissioner should be contacted with tax bill related questions.

 Did you know?

 Putnam County was created in 1807 from a portion of Baldwin County.
 Georgia's 33rd county was named to honor General Israel Putnam of Connecticut one of the Patriot commanders at Breeds Hill, in the engagement misnamed the Battle of Bunker Hill.

 Eatonton is home to the Uncle Remus Museum, as well as a Brer Rabbit Statue standing on the courthouse square.

 Rock Eagle State 4-H Club Center and the Oconee National Forest are located in the county.
 Rock Eagle is an eagle-shaped mound of white quartz boulders created by the early Indians.
 Portions of Lake Oconee and Lake Sinclair are in the county, providing an impetus for growth and development.

 Joel Chandler Harris, author of The Uncle Remus Tales , was born and grew up in Putnam County.
 Contemporary writer, Alice Walker, author of The Color Purple , is also from Putnam County.